nebnamwen/buttonbox_c/README.txt

 == configuring ButtonBox ==

-ButtonBox accepts configuration in the form of key=value clauses, which can be provided directly on the command line or in files.
+ButtonBox accepts configuration in the form of key=value clauses, which can be provided at startup on the command line or in files.

+Config can also be read from standard input while the application runs.
+Press the TAB key to read a line of config from standard input.
+The application will block (pausing sound) until a line is available.
+End a line with a backslash \ to read another line immediately with a single press of TAB; config will be read until a line not ending in \
+is encountered.
+The \ must a separate token delimited by whitespace.

 Clauses are separated by whitespace.
 Blank lines or lines beginning with a # are ignored.